This Step: Get a Drivers License

 *Note: The vehicle must function properly and safely.
 This includes working brake lights, turn signals and car horn.
 You may, if necessary, use a rental car for the road skills test, provided you are listed on the rental agreement as the approved driver.

 Road Test Retakes

 If you fail, you must wait at least 72 hours before attempt it again.
-If you fail 6 tests within 12 months, you must wait 12 months from the date of the first failed test before trying again.
+If you fail 6 times within 1 year, you must wait 1 year from the date of the first failed test before trying again.